Read This First

 2. Recognizing the limitations and challenges of reality can be empowering rather than disheartening.

-3. Facing reality with rationality fosters resilience: This is not just a label to file away; it changes how Ideologies of Emotion should be judged inside whether a mind is becoming more answerable to reality or merely more fluent in defending itself.
+3. Facing reality with rationality fosters resilience: What matters here is whether the claim makes a mind more answerable to reality or merely more skillful at defending itself.

 4. The pursuit of meaning in a world acknowledged as imperfect can lead to deeper satisfaction.